michel-mle/cplexinstallation/README.md

-# Installing CPLEX 12.8 on Windows and Mac OS
+# Installing CPLEX 12.8 on Windows and Mac OS for Python usage

 This is for Python usage.